iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications.md

 ---
 ### **Proof of Proposition 2**

-Recall materials from [Convex Conjugation Introduction](Duality/Convex%20Conjugation%20Introduction.md), assume that $f$ is a convex function, consider defining 2 functions of the form
+Assume that $f$ is a convex function, consider defining 2 functions of the form
 $$
 \begin{aligned}
     & f_x(z) := f(z) - \langle \nabla f(x), z\rangle